Bendoc River

-The Bendoc River is a perennial river of the Snowy River catchment, located in the Alpine regions of the states of Victoria and New South Wales, Australia.
+The Bendoc River is a perennial river of the Snowy River catchment, in the Alpine regions of the states of Victoria and New South Wales, Australia.

 Course and features

 The Bendoc River rises within Errinundra National Park on the Errinundra Plateau, approximately 10 km south by east of Bendoc, in East Gippsland, Victoria.
 The river flows generally north northwest, west northeast, southeast, and then northeast, joined by four minor tributaries, before joining with the Queensborough River to form the Little Plains River approximately 7 km south southwest of Craigie, north of the Black-Allan Line that forms part of the border between Victoria and New South Wales.
 The river descends 92 m over its 22 km course.

 Etymology

 The name of the river is believed to be derived from a dock that was located on the river in Victoria, adjacent to a pastoral lease held by Benjamin Boyd.
 The dock was named "Ben's Dock".
 However, there was a lack of uniformity in the spelling, variously as Bendoc or Bendock, in relation to a mountain, the river, a parish, and the town near the Victoria and New South Wales borders.
 In 1966, the Shire of Orbost informed the Victorian government that local sentiment wished to retain the spelling Bendoc.
 The matter was finalised when the decision of the Minister of Lands was published in the Victoria Government Gazette on 29 May 1968, proclaiming the town and river to be spelt Bendoc.